andrewgormley/educenter-hugo/exampleSite/content/english/rules/vcodaw/_index.md

 2\.1.3 – All players will need the latest PunkBuster folder, which can be downloaded at: [**https://www.sendspace.com/file/6t8otf**](https://www.sendspace.com/file/6t8otf "https://www.sendspace.com/file/6t8otf").

-2\.1.4 – All matches must be played on the latest vcod.gg PAM, which can be downloaded at: ???.
+2\.1.4 – All matches must be played on the latest vcod.gg PAM, which can be downloaded at: [**https://www.sendspace.com/file/bzrpfy**](https://www.sendspace.com/file/bzrpfy "https://www.sendspace.com/file/bzrpfy").
 Teams can refuse to play on a server if the vcod.gg ruleset has been edited.

-2\.1.5 – To properly configure vcod.gg PAM for competition settings, use the following command: "/rcon pam_mode vcodgg_match" (default mode for all cup matches) and "/rcon pammode vcodgg_night" (default mode for all division series competitions).
+2\.1.5 – To properly configure vcod.gg PAM for competition settings, use the following command: "/rcon pam_mode vcodgg_ro_cup" (default mode for all long cup competitions) and "/rcon pammode vcodgg_ro_bo1" (default mode for all weekend cup competitions).

 2\.1.6 – All server must have the latest vcod.gg cvarlist file, which can be downloaded at: [**https://www.sendspace.com/file/bu62h6**](https://www.sendspace.com/file/bu62h6 "https://www.sendspace.com/file/bu62h6").